vivshaw/herc/README.md

-# herc (Haskell & Elm Rudimentary Chat)
+# herc (Haskell & Elm Rudimentary Chat) 💪

-This is a learning project for getting up to speed with Elm frontends and Haskell backends!
-When fully functional, it will be a realtime chat app.
-I'm using GraphQL to enjoy type-safety throughout the stack. 👍
+[herc](https://herc-chat.netlify.app/) is a learning project for getting up to speed with Elm!
+It is a real-time chat app with Elm frontend and Haskell backend, using GraphQL to enjoy type-safety throughout the stack. 👍

+You can also [explore the API](https://herc-server.herokuapp.com/) via GraphQL Playground.

-## Client
+## herc client

-The client is an Elm SPA.
+[herc client](client) is an Elm single page app.
 I'm using Webpack to build it and serve up a hot-reloading dev mode, and Apollo Client for GraphQL subscriptions over WebSockets.
+Please see [the client readme](client/README.md) for more details and installation instructions.

-## Server
+## herc server

-The server is written in Haskell.
+[herc server](server) is written in Haskell.
 I'm using `yesod` as the web framework, and `Morpheus` for GraphQL support.
+Please see [the server readme](server/README.md) for more details and installation instructions.

-## Installing
+## Deployment

-The frontend can be run in dev mode with `cd client && npm run dev`, or built with the usual `npm run build`.

-The server can be run in dev mode with `cd server && stack exec -- yesod devel`, or built with the usual `stack build`.
+Both parts of the app are deployed via CI/CD pipline.
+The server goes to CircleCI and from there to Heroku, and the client goes direct to Netlify.